Skip to main content

 • Project: .deepagents/AGENTS.md in any git project root — loaded when the CLI is run from within that project.

 Both files are appended to the system prompt at startup.
-Use /remember to explicitly prompt the agent to update its memory and skills from the current conversation.

 The agent may also read its memory files when answering project-specific questions or when you reference past work or patterns.The agent will update AGENTS.md as you provide information on how it should behave, feedback on its work, or instructions to remember something.
 It will also update its memory if it identifies patterns or preferences from your interactions.To add more structured project knowledge in additional memory files, add them in .deepagents/ and reference them in the AGENTS.md file.
 You must reference additional files in the AGENTS.md file for the agent to be aware of them.
 The additional files will not be read on startup but the agent can reference and update them when needed.